-APP NOTE: How to Optimize Pump Performance with a Panel PC, HMI and Ethernet I/O
+How to Monitor Pump Performance with a Panel PC, HMI & Ethernet I/O Application Note

-How to Optimize Pump Performance with a Panel PC, HMI and Ethernet I/O
+How to Monitor Pump Performance with a Panel PC, HMI & Ethernet I/O

 Defining the Problem:

 Pumps are integral to a wide variety of industries and processes.
-Monitoring pump performance can lower operating costs, reduce downtime, schedule maintenance and improve process throughput.
+Monitoring pump performance can lower operating costs, improve process throughput, and reduce downtime and schedule maintenance.
 An automation system is needed with local displaying of real-time parameters, analytical calculations, data storage, trending, set warning and shutdown alarms, issue event driven messages and network communications.
 Additionally, with vibration monitoring and proactive maintenance, machine condition monitoring can be implemented.

 Converting pump analog signals to Ethernet facilitates an easy connection to the PC, simplifies wiring and minimizes electrical noise in harsh environments.